BA (Hons) Electronic Music Production and Performance.

 Features and Benefits

-As part of your final project, you’ll have the opportunity to perform your sets in some of Manchester’s most iconic venues.
-Thanks to our city centre location and local connections, 2022 graduates performed in The Deaf Institute and Chapeltown Picture House.
+As part of your final project, you’ll have the opportunity to perform your music in one of Manchester’s iconic venues.
+Thanks to our city centre location and local connections, our graduates have performed at The Deaf Institute, Band on the Wall, and SOUP.

 Unrivalled studio time icon